Second Czechoslovak Republic: Division of Czechoslovakia

 In January 1939, negotiations between Germany and Poland broke down.
 Hitler scheduled an invasion of Bohemia and Moravia for the morning of 15 March.
 In the interim, he negotiated with the Slovak People's Party and with the Kingdom of Hungary and its representatives for the Hungarian minority in Slovakia to prepare the dismemberment of the Second Czechoslovak Republic before the invasion.

 On 13 March, he invited Jozef Tiso to Berlin, where he offered Tiso the option of proclaiming the Slovak state and seceding from Czecho-Slovakia.
 In such a case, Germany would be Slovakia's protector and would not allow the Hungarians to press on Slovakia any additional territorial demands.
-If the Slovaks declined, Germany would occupy Bohemia and Moravia and disinterest himself in Slovakia's fate—in effect, leaving the Slovaks to the mercies of the Hungarians and the Poles (Poland had claimed the Slovak Spiš territory since the Polish-Czechoslovak War).
+If the Slovaks declined, Germany would occupy Bohemia and Moravia and disinterest himself in Slovakia's fate — in effect, leaving the Slovaks to the mercies of the Hungarians and the Poles (Poland had claimed the Slovak Spiš territory since the Polish-Czechoslovak War).
 During the meeting, Joachim von Ribbentrop passed on a false report saying that Hungarian troops were approaching Slovak borders.
 Tiso refused to make such a decision himself, after which he was allowed by Hitler to organize a meeting of the Slovak parliament ("Diet of the Slovak Land"), which would approve Slovakia's independence.

 On 14 March, the Slovak parliament convened and heard Tiso's report on his discussion with Hitler as well as a declaration of independence.
-Some of the deputies were skeptical of making such a move, but the debate was quickly quashed when Karmasin announced that any delay in declaring independence would result in Slovakia being divided between Hungary and Germany.
+Some of the deputies were skeptical of making such a move, but the debate was quickly quashed when Karmasin stated that any delay in declaring independence would result in Slovakia being divided between Hungary and Germany.
 Under these circumstances, Parliament unanimously declared Slovak independence, and Tiso was appointed the first Prime Minister of the new republic.
 The next day, Tiso sent a telegram (which had actually been composed the previous day in Berlin) asking the Third Reich to take over the protection of the newly minted state.
 The request was readily accepted.